jrgastl/linux-bash-challenges/README.md

 ## Welcome!

 The aim of this repository is to document my journey on improving my Linux and Bash skills.
-The repo contain the files for the challenges in the form of script and text files.
+It contains the files for the challenges in the form of script and text files.
 In the README.md you can find a file structure and a description of each challenge.

 These exercises were done during my studies for the [Ubuntu Linux Professional Certificate by Canonical][url_cert_link]